Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Some examples of potential ‘impacts’ are:

-• To set new standards for what digital and hybrid experiences look like in the creative sector
+• to set new standards for what digital and hybrid experiences look like in the creative sector

-• To create strategies, tools or platforms that other organisations could also benefit from
+• to create strategies, tools or platforms that other organisations could also benefit from

-• To redefine how audiences regard or engage with the creative and cultural sectors; rethinking audience demand, consumption and involvement.
+• to redefine how audiences regard or engage with the creative and cultural sectors; rethinking audience demand, consumption and involvement.

 Please email digital@creative.gov.au if you would like more information.